Adityacodesinpython/Blog/README.md

 # Blog
-An attractive blogging website with cool features
+A fully functional & attractive blogging website with cool features

 # Frameworks used:
 - NodeJS